Tax Assessor / Collector

 Philadelphia, MS 39350

-MIKE LEWIS - TAX ASSESSOR/COLLECTOR
+MIKE LEWIS-TAX ASSESSOR/COLLECTOR

-Mike Lewis is serving his first term as Neshoba County Tax Assessor/Collector.
+Mike Lewis is serving his second term as Neshoba County Tax Assessor/Collector.
 Mike is married to the former Sharon Waddell.
 Mike and Sharon are parents to three children, Casey Lewis, Kyle Barrett and Cody Barrett.

 Mike is a 1983 graduate of Neshoba Central High School, a 1985 graduate of East Central Community College with a degree in Data Processing.
 In his spare time he enjoys playing golf, attending Mississippi State University Sporting events and working with the Philadelphia-Neshoba County Park System.